Improving Sexually Transmitted Infection Screening in Primary Care

-We will continue to evaluate and refine our universal urine collection process and conduct a formal data analysis.
+We will continue to evaluate and refine our universal urine collection process and conduct formal data analyses.
 The hope is that moving forward, this intervention can inform how we deliver STI screening in primary care practices across the network.
-The data will also hopefully allow us to better understand the sexual health needs of the patients we serve and inform policy and practice solutions that help them transition into healthy, productive adults.
+In 2019, we were awarded a PolicyLab pilot grant to identify patient, clinic and geographic disparities in chlamydia screening for adolescent females.
+The data from this study will hopefully allow us to better understand the sexual health needs of the patients we serve throughout the region and inform policy and practice solutions that help them transition into healthy, productive adults.

 This project page was last updated in February 2020.